 Also in Nigeria the test is taken up to three times a years, and a candidate can register for anyone he finds suitable.
 After the registration a date is chosen for the actual exams and candidates are split into groups.
 Each candidate is required to spend at most two days writing each of the test segment.
 The speaking test usually comes first with candidates having a one on one interview session with a British Council staff.

-It is safe to say that the IELTS test by the British Council is a billion pounds organization considering the vast number of people that seek to migrate from their countries yearly to these first world countries.
+It is safe to say that the IELTS test by the British Council is a billion pounds organization considering the vast number of people that seek to migrate from their countries yearly to these more developed countries.
 It is a known fact that the world is a global village made up of people of diverse culture, race and language and Nigeria is part of this global village.

 This brings to my point the bitter truth about the IELTS exams in Nigeria.
 I was privy to speak to former staffs and candidates who have been part of the IELTS test for years and they have insisted that Nigerians are not supposed to partake in this testing system due to several reasons I will be listing below;